b2slab/imbalance_pcm_benchmark/README.md

 # Introduction

-In this study we aim to XXXXXX
+In this study we aim to analyse the effect of different balancing strategies in deep learning proteochemometrics models.
+The balancing strategies are (1) no resampling, (2) resampling after clustering, (3) resampling before clustering and (4) semi-resampling.

 ## Material